RocketRobz/SuperPhotoStudio/README.md

 # Features

 * High-resolution Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
-* Pre-rendered characters and backgrounds, from Mario, Sonic, Style Savvy, and more!
+* Pre-rendered characters and backgrounds, from
+-Super Mario
+-Sonic the Hedgehog
+-Pac-Man
+-Banjo-Kazooie
+-Style Savvy
+and more!
 * Take pictures of your favorite characters, and even Robz himself, in any location possible!
 * The first homebrew appearance of Robz' fashionable twin, Rabz!

 # Characters and Locations by
+* Namco
 * Nintendo
 * Rare
 * RocketRobz*